Q: Why are there two different types of Aeroflex Straw Locs?

 Remember!
 NEVER POINT the CAN or NOZZLE towards YOU or your FACE when attaching any Aeroflex product.

-Q: Will Aeroflex Straw Locs work with the “little red straws” that come tapped on the side of most aerosol penetrate products?
+Q: Will Aeroflex Straw Locs work with the “little red straws” that come taped on the side of most aerosol penetrate products?

 A: Yes.
 Aeroflex Straw Locs were developed to work with either Aeroflex Pro-Shot Straws or the very common “little red straw” that is supplied with many aerosol penetrants products.